 Some pelagic invertebrates like squid or shrimp may be subject to entrainment in the descending dredged material.
-Since pelagic species are mobile, they are able to avoid localized areas with high concentrations of suspended sediments.
-There will be short-term reductions in prey, but the impact to pelagic species will be highly localized and ecologically insignificant.
-(EPA, 1989) This is also the case for federally managed species and EFH.
+Since pelagic species are mobile, they can avoid localized areas with high concentrations of suspended sediments.
+There may be intermittent, short-term reductions in prey, but the impact to pelagic species will be highly localized and ecologically insignificant (EPA, 1989).
+This is also the case for federally managed species and EFH.

 Within the MBDS expansion in the Preferred Alternative, there are two glacial knolls that act as vibrant habitats for many species.
-As such, these knolls will be avoided in all disposal activities and are not included in the Potential Restoration Area.
+As a result, EPA and USACE plan to avoid these knolls in all disposal activities and they are not included in the Potential Restoration Area.
+There is also a smaller glacial knoll located within the Potential Restoration Area, but it will also be avoided during disposal at the recommendation of NMFS due to its potential enhanced habitat value.
 Therefore, the impacts to the fish and shellfish in the project area are expected to be the same under both the Preferred Alternative and the No Action Alternative.